 Innovative women created this fabulous soap using deionized water, caprylyl glucoside, myristyl glucoside, oleic acid, sodium gluconate, sodium sesquicarbonate, fragrance, dipropylene glycol, benzisothiazolinone, and sodium hydroxide.
 Only the last two ingredients can cause some concern, according to EWG.
 As for fragrance, this soap uses essential oils, including bergamot, cypress, and mandarin.
-All these ingredients come from 96 percent naturally-derived sources.
+All these ingredients come from 96 percent naturally derived sources.

-If you are looking to support moms, this is the soap for you, as its created by a real mom who wanted to avoid harsh ingredients like solvents, ammonia, and bleach.
+If you are looking to support moms, this is the soap for you, as it’s created by a real mom who wanted to avoid harsh ingredients like solvents, ammonia, and bleach.
 The soap is effective, eco-responsible, healthier, and innovative.
 Simply use the included pump to add soap to a brush or sponge and wash, followed by rinsing your baby’s bottle.

 DAPPLE Baby Bottle and Dish Soap

-The DAPPLE Baby Bottle and Dish Soap offers a soap made for the sole purpose of washing baby bottles.
+The DAPPLE Baby Bottle and Dish Soap offer a soap made for the sole purpose of washing baby bottles.
 It’s capable of removing up to 50 percent more milk film, making it the only soap with this claim.
 Next, you can pick from multiple scents, including sweet lavender, mango melon, apple pear, or our favorite, fragrance-free.

 Dapple is pure, clean, and powerful.
 Use it to clean bottles, sippy cups, pacifiers, and even your breast pump parts.
 It comes in a bottle with a pump for easy use too with a bottom-heavy shape, so it stays standing.
 It’s free of phthalates, parabens, SLS, SLES, and dyes, all with plant-based ingredients.